fossi-foundation/wishbone/src/b3/source/01_introduction.rst

   generator.
 These are programs that create lowpass, bandpass and highpass DSP filters.
-The parameters for the filter are provided by the user, which causes the program to produce the digital filter as a VHDL or Verilog(R) hardware description.
+The parameters for the filter are provided by the user, which causes the program to produce the digital filter as a VHDL or Verilog® hardware description.
 Parametric core generators can also be used create WISHBONE interconnections.

 Partial Address Decoding